houstonlws/PBM/README.md

 To close the application, press `Ctrl + C` in the terminal where the Docker Compose command is running.
 To stop and remove the containers, networks, and volumes, use the following command:

 `docker-compose down`

+## Documentation

+For more detailed information about the application, including components and usage, please refer to the [Docs](https://houstonlws.github.io/PBM/).